cisagov/prescup-challenges/pc4/individual-b/round1-it-like-stopped-working/solution/README.md

 Test Successful!
 ```

-Find a non-working (a.k.a. "bad") commit.
-The easiest thing here is to test the latest commit in the `master` branch of the repository:
+Find a non-working ("bad") commit.
+The easiest thing is to test the latest commit in the `master` branch of the repository:

 ```
 git checkout master